 You have to realize that there are forces that you can’t control, objects that collide, outcomes you can’t predict.
 And this might seem overwhelming, and the instinct is to give up.
 Give up on your dreams, on your expectations, on your crazy, crazy plans.

-Yes, you can take small, small steps, always making sure you’re not stepping on something, always trying to avoid everything that gets in the way.
+Yes, you can take small steps, always making sure you’re not stepping on something, always trying to avoid everything that gets in the way.
 But what happens when you’re afraid to take even a single step?
 When you freeze, when the sun rising marks a new day you’ve already given up on?
 Then you have to take a leap.
 You have to jump, hoping there’s someone to catch you.
 If there’s no one, then you’re going to fall.
-But every fall makes you stronger, gets you closer to achieving your goal.

 So I gave up.
 And I didn’t pursue another career.
 I just stopped.
 I spent those few months dreaming about a day when I’ll become the writer that I’ve always wanted to be.
 I didn’t write.
 I barely read.
-I watched soccer on TV and Britain’s Got Talent on Youtube.
+I watched soccer on TV and funny videos on Youtube.

 And then I began writing again.
 All of a sudden.
-I woke up one night, a good idea scratching its way out of my skull, and began writing.
+I woke up one night, a good idea scratching its way out of my skull, and wrote.
 Just like that.

 The more I wrote, the better writer I became.